DanHallatt/Ternary_Contour/README.md

 # Ternary_Contour
 Plots a series of 3-dimensional data on a ternary diagram in the form of a contour map.
 Contours are based on 'spatial'-density of datapoints in the domain of the ternary plot.
 Multiple 'sets' of series of 3D data can be plotted, each with different colours of their contours.

+* requires download of Tern_Base function as well.

 <!-- Options -->
 ## Options
  User can specify the following parameters when calling the function: